jesseragos/MovieSearch/README.md

 # MovieSearch

-A React app with React Router that allows to search movies by criteria.
+A React app with React Router that allows to search movie list by criteria.

 This project utilizes [TMDB API](https://www.themoviedb.org) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).